X-lab2017/open-digger/docs/workflow.md

 ### auto_merge

 Component [auto merge](https://github.com/X-lab2017/open-digger/blob/master/.github/hypertrons.json#L129) will check all open PR with `pull/approved` label and merge them automatically, the check interval is 5 minutes for now.

-### pr_uml_renderer

-Component [PR UML renderer]() is used to render UML files in a PR.
-This project uses PlantUML to draw the diagrams and use Hypertrons to render the files.
-But it is really hard for `committer` to review the PR if only text version is provided, so this component will render the UML files in the PR and comment back for check.